Doctor of Medicine (MD)

 Medical school isn’t cheap, so take into account the expenses you’ll incur.

-From September to April, we offer monthly information sessions in the Medical Sciences Building at UVic.
+From September to April, we offer monthly hour-long information sessions.
+These free sessions will be held in-person in the Medical Sciences Building on UVic Campus.

 How to Apply